Documents That Define American Governance

 Ninth and Tenth Amendments

-Together, they close two critical interpretive loopholes.
-They prevent the argument that any right not explicitly named can be controlled by government.
-They prevent the argument that any power not explicitly prohibited can be assumed by the federal government.
-They reinforce the foundational structure: government authority is limited and specific.
-Individual rights and state authority fill the remaining space.
+Together, they close two critical interpretive gaps.
+They prevent the argument that any right not explicitly named in the Bill of Rights can be assumed to fall under government control.
+They prevent the argument that any power not explicitly prohibited to the federal government can be assumed as a legitimate exercise of federal authority.
+They reinforce the foundational structural principle: government authority is limited and specific.
+Individual rights and state authority occupy the remaining space.

 What the Bill of Rights Accomplishes